ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/document-lists.md

 Just like regular lists, the document list feature supports both ordered and unordered lists.

 <info-box info>
-	There are currently two plugins providing lists support for CKEditor 5: the original {@link features/lists lists feature} and this new **document lists** feature.
+	There are currently two plugins providing lists support for CKEditor 5: the regular {@link features/lists lists feature} and this new **document lists feature**.

 	The document lists feature is not enabled in any builds, you need to [install it](#installation) by hand.
 </info-box>